Working Alongside Trans, Gender Diverse and Questioning People

 - Lunch and refreshments on both days

-We strongly recommend joining the network - it provides access to ongoing learning and support and also enables listing in the Directory which is already bringing new clients to the therapists listed.
-However, if you would prefer not to join, or to join later, our fee band of £275 is the fee for the training course alone.
+We strongly recommend joining the network - it provides access to ongoing learning and support and also enables you to apply for listing in the Directory which is already bringing new clients to the therapists listed.

 (Bursaries are available - see 'Requesting a Place' below)